okalex/bang/README.md

 a server, simply navigate to the app directory and type `bang`.
 This will start the server on localhost, port 8080 by default.

-**NOTE** This is still very new.
+**NOTE:** This is still very new.
 I've only spent a couple hours on it so far, but I will improve upon it in the future.
 Feel free to submit a pull request if you'd like to contribute.
 Some long-term goals:

 * Install runtime environments and servers by running `bang install`